joykangangi/joykangangi/README.md

 - 🌱 I’m currently learning **Android Testing, Mathematical Modelling**

-- 🤝 I’m looking to collaborate on **Open Source Projects in Android, Python or MATLAB**
+- 🤝 I’m looking to collaborate on **Projects in Android, Python or MATLAB**

 - 💬 Ask me about **Android, Kotlin, MATLAB**